-This can be quickly summed up - a traveller inspired by the philosophy of using the travel opportunity to engage with the culture of his destination, and make efforts to immerse himself in the local customs.
+An independent traveller gets inspired by the philosophy of using travel to engage with the culture of his destination and make efforts to immerse himself in the local customs.

-In contrast, your average tourist is more concerned with ticking off the checklist, seeking familiar comforts and conveniences of his home, and gets upset when his expectations are not met with.
+In contrast, your average tourist is more concerned with ticking off the checklist, seeking familiar comforts and conveniences of his home, and gets upset on non-fulfilment of her expectations.

-The term independent traveller includes many kinds of traveller, but all share the common philosophy of being footloose and leaving their home really back at their home.
+The term independent traveller includes many kinds of traveller, but all share the common philosophy of being footloose and leaving their home, well back at their home.

 What is this common philosophy?
-Let me elaborate it.
+Let me elaborate on it.
 The independent traveller:

-For him, this is like a hangman's noose.
-He delights in his own mind’s dictates and abhors the very idea of seeking advice or letting anybody else tell him to what to do.
+For him, a guided tour is like a hangman’s noose.
+He delights in his own mind’s dictates and hates the very idea of seeking advice or letting anybody else tell him what to do.

-- Believes in spending less to enjoy more Lesser the outflow of money is, the better the inflow of joy is.
+– Believes in spending less to enjoy more.
+The less the outflow of money is, the better the inflow of joy is.

-Has the conviction that more money to spend equals less vibrant experience plus an invitation to the tourist traps (overpriced shops).
+Has the conviction that more money to spend equals less rich experience plus an invitation to the tourist traps (overpriced shops).
 Shopping is not part of this travel vision.
-His mantra is to craftily husband his resources in order to extend his travel.
+His mantra is to husband his resources to extend his travel craftily.

 – Is a light traveller.
 Having possessions beyond a tote bag are both unnecessary and costly in the eyes of the independent traveller.

-A German proverb is "Alles sind auslander" all are outsiders or foreigners in which the independent traveller passionately believes in.
-There is nothing to worry in this life.
-Not for him the artificial barriers created by the tour company, between the travellers and locals, for he can spot that such cocooning comes at a heavy price in terms of both money and lack of authentic cultural experience.
+A German proverb is “Alles sind Auslander” all are outsiders or foreigners, and the independent traveller passionately subscribes to it.
+There is nothing to worry about in this life.
+Not for him the artificial barriers created by the tour company, between the travellers and locals, for he can spot that such cocooning comes at a hefty price in terms of both money and lack of authentic cultural experience.